GlobalCitizenshipFoundation/global-gateway/docs.md

 **Implementation Details:**

 *   **Material Design 3 Styling:**
-    *   The `src/app/globals.css` file has been updated to incorporate the Material Design 3 color palette, defining HSL values for both light and dark themes, based on the primary seed color `#880E4F`.
+    *   The `src/app/globals.css` file has been updated to incorporate the Material Design 3 color palette, defining HSL values for both light and dark themes.
+This palette is derived from the primary brand seed color `#E91E63` and brand extension color `#880E4F`, ensuring M3 compliance and WCAG AA contrast ratios.
     *   `tailwind.config.ts` has been extended to map these new CSS variables to Tailwind utility classes, including primary, secondary, tertiary, destructive, card, popover, muted, accent, border, input, ring, and specific sidebar and chart colors.
-This ensures M3 compliance across the application's visual elements.
+The `borderRadius` values have also been updated to align with M3 specifications (4px, 8px, 12px, 16px, 24px).
+    *   The `src/components/ui/button.tsx` component now includes `onPrimary` and `onSecondary` variants to support text on primary and secondary color backgrounds, respectively.
 *   **Supabase Client Integration:**
     *   The existing `src/integrations/supabase/client.ts` is used for browser-side Supabase interactions.
     *   `@supabase/supabase-js`, `@supabase/auth-ui-react`, and `@supabase/auth-ui-shared` packages have been added to `package.json`.